L. William Seidman Center Self-Guided Tour

 - The 110,000-square-foot structure represents a $40 million investment in downtown Grand Rapids.

-- More than 4,200 business students are served by the Seidman College of Business each year.
-The Seidman Center facility provides added space and resources for unique programs such as the Executive MBA, the Professional MBA with hybrid delivery, the MST and MST programs, and corporate training.
+- More than 3,800 business students are served by the Seidman College of Business each year.
+The Seidman Center provides added space and resources for unique programs such as the Executive MBA, the Professional MBA with hybrid delivery, the MST and MSA programs, and corporate training.

-- Seidman Center fosters partnerships with more than 200 local and regional employers and maintains its involvement as an engaging resource and community partner.
+- The Seidman Center fosters partnerships with local and regional employers and maintains its involvement as an engaging resource and community partner.

 As you pass through the glass doors of our main entrance, the building opens to endless opportunities for students and visitors in this mixed-use space.
 You are first greeted by the student lounge and study spaces for collaboration and relaxation between classes.
 Student advising suites are located down the hallway to the left, where a team of advisors is ready to help students remain on track to succeed and graduate.